-Administration insolvency law requires that before any such procedure is agreed.
+Administration insolvency law requires before any such procedure is agreed.
 Secured creditors of the company require informing, and their approval gained to then continue with the Administration.

 Floating charge holders then require five days notice before an Administration Order is approved.

-Moratoriums commence once the Court receives ‘Notice of Intention to appoint an Administrator’ is filed and approved.
-Once filed and approved, all creditor actions cease legally without the expressed consent of a court ruling or the appointed company Administrator in office.
+Moratoriums commence once the Court receives ‘Notice of Intention to appoint an Administrator’, is filed and approved.
+Once filed and approved, all creditor actions cease legally without the expressed consent of a court ruling or the appointed company administrator in office.